Blackfell/blackfell.github.io/_posts/2019-10-10-building-a-lab.md

 ## Testing Client-Client Communications

 The last networking test I like to do is to quickly ping test another client.
-This is the same as the initial ping test, only now use the IP address of your mr robot VM.
+This is the same as the initial ping test, only now use the IP address of your Mr robot VM.
 If you can't find this, you can run:

 ```bash
 ~$ netdiscover -p